PDX Tiny Lofts: a proposal

 The Problem:

 Portland has grown by almost 30,000 households since the year 2000.
 The Housing Bureau says we need 24,000 new units to be built yesterday to meet the demand.
 This influx has caused an escalation of rents in the city-core.
-Average annual rental increase is over 14%, but near the center (where transportation and cherry-studio-one-frontservices are most accessible) there are increases many times that.
+Average annual rental increase is over 14%, but near the center (where transportation and services are most accessible) there are increases many times that.
 In my neighborhood, in inner-North Portland, a studio apartment starts at $1350.
 A large percentage of even gainfully employed people cannot afford this city.

 The Solution: Tiny Loft Revolution